 It’s not safe to take Faslodex during pregnancy.
 If you’re sexually active and can become pregnant, talk with your doctor about your birth control needs while you’re using Faslodex.

-You should take a pregnancy test within 7 days before starting Faslodex.
+You should take a pregnancy test within 7 days before starting Faslodex to ensure you aren’t pregnant.
 You’ll need to use birth control while taking Faslodex and for 1 year after your last dose.

 In most cases, you shouldn’t breastfeed while taking Faslodex and for 1 year after your last dose.
-It’s not known if Faslodex is safe to take while breastfeeding and whether it passes into breastmilk.
+It’s not known whether Faslodex is safe to take while breastfeeding and whether it passes into breast milk.
 However, in animal studies, Faslodex was present in the milk of lactating animals.

-If you are currently breastfeeding or have other questions, talk with your doctor.
+If you are currently breastfeeding or planning to do so, talk with your doctor before you start Faslodex treatment.

 Before taking Faslodex, talk with your doctor about your health history.
 Faslodex may not be right for you if you have certain medical conditions or other factors affecting your health.
 These include:

-• Bleeding disorders.
-If you have any bleeding disorders, such as thrombocytopenia (low levels of platelets), talk with your doctor before starting Faslodex.
-You should also tell your doctor if you have a higher risk for bleeding because you take an anticoagulant (blood thinner).
+• Bleeding disorders: If you have any bleeding disorders, such as thrombocytopenia (low levels of platelets), talk with your doctor before starting Faslodex.
+You should also tell your doctor if you have a higher risk of bleeding because you take an anticoagulant (blood thinner).
 Faslodex is injected into your muscle, and if you have a bleeding disorder, your blood may not clot properly after the injection.
-This may raise your risk for bleeding.
+This may raise your risk of bleeding.
 Tell your doctor about any medical conditions or medications you take before starting Faslodex.

 Note: For more information about the potential negative effects of Faslodex, see the “Faslodex side effects” section above.